[CS Technical Interview 7] JavaScript that gets you talking

 The concept of prototypes and their connection structure,

-• Array methods like map, filter, reduce, object destructuring and spread operator
+• Array methods such as map, filter, and reduce, object destructuring, and the spread operator

 7. JavaScript Module System